senbagaraman04/rams-fleet-management/README.md

 A Simple fleet management system, which provides end to end solutions for the owner and helps in optimizing the cost and managing the fleet with a clean book.

 # Branch
-This branch holds the backend code used for deployment
+This branch holds the backend code used for deployment.

 # Release Notes